-In the United Kingdom, Oyster Bay has continued to grow consumer awareness and brand affinity, reaching a category leading position.
+In the United Kingdom Oyster Bay has maintained its Super Premium category leadership position.
 Oyster Bay Sauvignon Blanc, Chardonnay and Merlot are the top selling wines above £8 in their respective categories irrespective of origin.
-Oyster Bay Pinot Noir is the top selling Pinot Noir above £9, whilst Oyster Bay Sparkling continues to be the Number One selling sparkling wine brand above £10 by value excluding Champagne.
+Oyster Bay Pinot Noir is the top selling Pinot Noir above £9, whilst Oyster Bay Sparkling continues to be the number one selling sparkling wine brand above £10 by value (excluding Champagne).